julianlatasa/Qliksense.Extension.amWaterfall/README.md

 * Made the connection between all the appearance settings & the chart API (you can now 3d, choose clustered bars, handrawn, change fontsize/family etc. etc.)
 * Fixed an error that made the combo only work with precisly 4 measures.

-### Next Change
-* Try out type setting for bar charts: 'stacked' & 'clustered'.
-* Hide bar settings from line type and visa versa.
-* Implement the appearance section properties on the combo chart.

 ## Screenshots
 ### Standard Look